jetpacapp/pi-gemm/README.md

 This is a GPU-accelerated implementation of the GEMM matrix multiply function for the Raspberry Pi.

 The core is an assembler loop for Broadcoms QPU processor, and is run as a custom program on their GPU.
-It produces a substantial speedup compared to an optimized CPU version, with the included test running in 500ms, rather than 8,000 ms using the official Atlas library on Raspbian.
+It produces a substantial speedup compared to an optimized CPU version, with the included test running in 500ms on my overclocked Pi, rather than 8,000 ms using the official Atlas library on Raspbian on the same device.

 ## Getting Started

 Download the repo, run make, and then run `sudo ./gemm`.

 If you don't already have Atlas installed for comparison, you can try running `sudo apt-get install libatlas-dev` on Raspbian.

+## Notes

+It always overwrites the output 'C' matrix, rather than incrementing it by 'beta'.

+You have to run the program as 'su', so that the library can get direct access to the GPU.

 ## License